thomasvn/vectordb/README.md

 <!--
 DONE (new to old):
 - Chromem-go RSS Search
+  - Persist the DB to cloud storage.
+Load from cloud storage.
   - Persist the DB to disk.
 Load to disk.
 - RSS Search
   - Add both "Item.Description" and "Item.Content" into the embedding